 Fire Cave is a small series of eroded cave-like formations that are big enough for you to go inside, and once you get inside you’ll see beautiful curves and smooth domes, so don’t forget your camera.
 A standout feature inside Fire Cave called Windstone Arch was once its centerpiece, but unfortunately that collapsed in 2021.
 You can reach the cave by parking here.

-Our example: Fire Cave was the very first place we saw upon arrival to the park and there were no others around, so we almost missed it.
+The Fire Cave was the very first place we saw upon arrival to the park and there were no others around, so we almost missed it.
 The inside of the cave was stunning, so we moved around to find different perspectives, contrasts with shadows and lights, and subjects using the interior rocks.

 10. Fire Canyon And Silica Dome

-Our experience: We arrived at this viewpoint at the worst time of day around lunchtime.
+Unfortunately, we arrived at this viewpoint at the worst time of day around lunchtime.
 It’s a south facing view and the sun was directly ahead of us, so we recommend you visit either early morning or late afternoon for a better experience.
 It’s also completely exposed so take care on hot days.

 11. Seven Sisters